NativeScript/docs-v7/ApiReference/ui/animation/AnimationDefinition.md

 iOS animations support fractional iterations, i.e. 1.5.
 To repeat an animation infinitely, use Number.POSITIVE_INFINITY
  - **curve** - _(optional)_ - _Object_.
+  An optional animation curve.
+Possible values are contained in the [AnimationCurve enumeration](../enums/AnimationCurve/README.md).
-  An optional animation curve of type UIViewAnimationCurve for iOS or android.animation.TimeInterpolator for Android.
+Alternatively, you can pass an instance of type UIViewAnimationCurve for iOS or android.animation.TimeInterpolator for Android.